The Unofficial CISSPforum FAQ

 One of the unwritten rules of CISSPforum is that the normal rules (both written and unwritten) for posting messages are relaxed on

-Fridays in preparation for the weekend’s fun (the equivalent of dress-down-day or POETS day), within reason.
-Since “within reason”
+Fridays in preparation for the weekend’s fun (the equivalent of dress-down-day, bad shirt day, or POETS day), within reason.
+Since

-is itself part of the unwritten rules that are relaxed, even that is optional but please be sensible.
-This is a multicultural professional
+“within reason” is itself part of the unwritten rules that are relaxed, even that is optional but please be sensible.
+This is a multicultural

 On Fridays, expect to see the usual sarcasm, irony, pathos (and bathos), poignancy and passion, anecdotes and hopelessness,

-delicacy and discernment, humour (sometimes without u) and satire, derision and hyperbole, alliteration and synecdoche turned up a
+delicacy and discernment, humour (sometimes without you) and satire, derision and hyperbole, alliteration and synecdoche turned up

 It has been alleged that some members literally dress down on Fridays.
 Whether this extends to nude posting is unknown at this point and none of us has the nerve to ask.

 Those CISSPforum members who have the benefit of living slightly West of the International Date Line start their Fridays in advance

 when other less fortunate members to the East are still living in the past.
 Therefore, Fridays start on Thursdays.
 What’s more, when

 the less fortunate Easterners post their Friday messages, it is already The Future for the very same Westerners.
 Although certain grammatical problems are created by this particular form of time travel, the Westerners enjoy Easterners’ Friday postings on